Paulmicha/common-web-tools/README.md

 ### Overrides

+This mecanism exists so that when some existing functionality or extension from CWT impedes anything specific to a project, we can entirely skip that file and replace it with our own version.

 If the "counterpart" of a given script exists in the folder `scripts/cwt/override`, it will be used *instead* of the original file.
 This allows to replace any includes or hook implementations.

 Example : if we want to override `cwt/git/init.hook.sh` - effectively bypassing the existing implementation, we'll create the following file :